Mriv31/pyqtrod/README.md

 python -m jupyterlab
 ```

-You can find an example of jupyter notebook with treatment of tdms data in Examples.
+You can find an example of jupyter notebook with treatment of Rod data in Examples.

 ## Authors and acknowledgment
 TODO